jechasteen/jsldb/README.md

 Each of these entries must conform to a rigid [schema](https://jechasteen.github.io/jsimdb/tutorial-schemas.html) that ensures that the types conform.

 Upon insertion of a new entry, the entry is compared against the schema for type, and optionally to ensure that the `field` has a defined value.
-Accessing an entry directly via its id is a quick operation (see [this V8 devblog](https://v8.dev/blog/fast-properties) for more info about property access optimization).
+Accessing an entry directly via its id is a quick operation thanks to V8 optimizations (see [this V8 devblog](https://v8.dev/blog/fast-properties) for more info).

 A table can also be searched using one of several query functions.
 Each of these query functions take a [query object](https://jechasteen.github.io/jsimdb/tutorial-queries.html) that defines rules for matching entries.